DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 * 🙋 This allows the TRA to keep track of where an ECT currently is or how many ECTs under an AB without overlaps in data.

 ---
+### Claiming an induction that is already claimed by another appropriate body

 When an appropriate body user tries to view an ECT record to claim them, if the ECT is already claimed by another appropriate body, it would state they were 'in progress' and the appropriate body they were in